You have work and life experience

 Mature Age Pathway

-MAP involves an interview and a portfolio submission to be assessed by the Academic Chair of the course.
-You must also meet the English language requirements for the course.
+This involves an interview and a portfolio submission (a recent CV and 500 word personal statement) to be assessed by the Academic Chair of the course.

-You will need to apply for MAP at least 2 weeks prior to the start of semester.
-MAP is not available for Veterinary Science, Nursing, Engineering and Law courses.
+You will need to apply for the Mature Age Pathway at least 2 weeks prior to the start of semester.
+This pathway is not available for direct entry to Veterinary Science, Nursing, Engineering and Law courses.

-For more information about MAP email our Domestic Admissions team.
+For more information about mature age entry, email our Domestic Admissions team.